 Price aside (because the Radial is more than the Momentum - usually) there are a few things to think about with these packs.

 If you are using it for serious exercise/commuting on a bike then the Radial is head and shoulders above because of the harness.
 It will stop you sweating all over you pack!

 The Radial also has a bigger internal compartment (because it is all one compartment) so is easier to stuff lots of things into.
 But, if you like the separate access to the bottom (for shoes etc) the Momentum is a good bet.
-However, you can get almost the same thing with the Radial 34L extra front pocket.
+However,

 No matter which you choose, I am sure you will love both the Radial and Momentum packs from Osprey!